 “However, we do purchase infant formula for infants who are not breastfed, have special medical conditions, or need additional supplementation,” she says.

-Neil Finer, M.D., UCSD Medical Center Chief of Neonatology points out that the designation has special significance within the University of California community.
-“We are particularly proud of this milestone.because UCSD Medical Center is the first University of California hospital to receive the designation,” says Finer.
+Neil Finer, MD, UC San Diego Medical Center Chief of Neonatology points out that the designation has special significance within the University of California community.
+“We are particularly proud of this milestone.because UC San Diego Medical Center is the first University of California hospital to receive the designation,” says Finer.
 “In fact, we are the largest medical facility on the west coast to receive this important designation.
-We have always been committed to the support of breastfeeding for our mothers and babies and for the use of breast milk as the ideal nutrient for our premature and sick infants.,”
+We have always been committed to the support of breastfeeding for our mothers and babies and for the use of breast milk as the ideal nutrient for our premature and sick infants.

 The process for receiving the prestigious designation was neither easy nor expeditious.

-Approximately 3,000 babies are born at UCSD Medical Center every year.
-UCSD Medical Center provides families with a variety of obstetrical and childbirth options -- more than any other medical center in San Diego.
+Approximately 3,000 babies are born at UC San Diego Medical Center every year.
+UC San Diego Medical Center provides families with a variety of obstetrical and childbirth options -- more than any other medical center in San Diego.
 Among the services offered at UCSD Medical Center:

 # # #